sandeepvsk10/Neo4j-Knowledge-Graph-Synthesis-RAG-App-for-Law-Enforcement-of-Organized-Criminal-Network/README.md

 - API keys for LLM services
 - Other configuration parameters

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-[Specify your license here]

 ## Acknowledgments

-- Law enforcement agencies for providing transcripts
+- Call transcripts generated from LLM - Google Studio
 - Open source community for various tools and libraries
 - Research papers and resources referenced in References.txt